Parallelizable adiabatic gate teleportation: Introduction

+In spite of its name, AGT is not a scheme based on quantum teleportation that requires entanglement assisted local operations and classical communications (LOCC).
+AGT {\it deterministically} implements a map that is achieved by postselected gate teleportation of an arbitrary unitary gate by using adiabatic dynamics of a multi-qubit ground state under a time-dependent interaction Hamiltonian.
+This association of deterministically ``simulating'' a postselection event of a measurement using adiabatic dynamics is useful for analyzing the role of temporal order and parallelizability in quantum computation.

+A sequence of unitary gates can be {\it probabilistically} implemented in a {\it parallel} manner by combining multiple gate teleportations.
+Each unitary gate can be simultaneously performed on different resource states and all the measurements can be simultaneously performed in this case.
+However, the original AGT scheme proposed by \cite{RefWorks:30} cannot simulate this parallelizable property of postselected gate teleportation.
+A sequence of unitary gates has to be implemented by {\it sequentially} applying the AGT scheme in time for each gate following the temporal order of the gate sequence.

+In this paper, we modify the Hamiltonian of the original AGT scheme to a Heisenberg-type spin interaction in order to simulate parallelized gate teleportation.
+With this modification, we introduce a {\it twisted Heisenberg-type interaction Hamiltonian} as a resource to implement a unitary gate.
+Using the twisted Heisenberg-type interaction Hamiltonian, we develop parallelizable adiabatic gate teleportation (PAGT), a scheme to perform a sequence of unitary gates in one adiabatic step from the initial Hamiltonian to the final Hamiltonian.
+In PAGT, only the temporal order of gate operations is mapped to spatial order of interactions in the final Hamiltonian, whereas information of which gates to be applied is encoded in twisted angles of the initial twisted Heisenberg-type interaction Hamiltonian.

-Based on AGT, we develop parallelized adiabatic gate teleportation (PAGT), a scheme where consecutive gate teleportations are implemented in one adiabatic shift from the initial Hamiltonian to the final Hamiltonian by introducing a parallelizable {\it gate Hamiltonian} implementing a single-qubit gate.
-In PAGT, causal order of gate operations are mapped to spatial order of interactions in the final Hamiltonian.
-All gate Hamiltonians are simultaneously applied, although the speed of adiabatic evolution should be slowed down due to decreasing energy gaps.
-Thus PAGT does not contribute to speed up performing a sequence of gate operations by parallelizing, but to eliminate the control of causal order of gate operations in the time domain.
-Using this property, we also present the controlled-PAGT scheme that performs the controlled-unitary operations implemented by quantum switch.
-As a special case of controlled-PAGT, we show that a controlled-unitary gate is implementable for an unknown unitary gate if the unitary gate is guaranteed to be written in a orthogonal matrix form.
+All twisted Heisenberg-type interaction Hamiltonians are simultaneously applied, though the rate of the adiabatic evolution must take into account the decreasing gap of the total Hamiltonian.
+PAGT does not contribute to speed-up performing a sequence of gates by parallelizing them.
+However it enables the control of temporal order of gate operations in the time domain.
+Using this property, we present the controlled-PAGT scheme that performs controlled-unitary operations implemented by the quantum switch.

-This paper is organized as follows.
-We present preliminaries to review the matrix representation of bipartite states, the adiabatic theorem, and adiabatic gate teleportation in Section \ref{preliminaries}.
-In Section \ref{sec:gateham}, we introduce a parallelizable gate Hamiltonian and analyze its property.
+We also investigate why the twisted Heisenberg-type interaction Hamiltonian allows PAGT.
+We show that the twisted Heisenberg-type interaction Hamiltonian also allows simulation of a transposed unitary gate by using the similar resource implementing the original non-transposed unitary gate but the spatial order of the interaction is changed.
+We show that this is not possible in general in the AGT scheme using a non-Heisenberg type interaction Hamiltonian.
+We analyze this ability to perform a transposed unitary gate and its relationship to implementability of dynamics generated by the time-reversed Hamiltonian.